Mayte López

 Mayte López's picture

-Lector of Spanish
+Senior Lector I of Spanish & Associate Research Scholar

 Ph.D.
-City University of New York (2023)
+The City University of New York (2023)

 Mayte López holds a Ph.D. in Latin American, Iberian, and Latino Cultures from The City University of New York (CUNY), an M.A. in Literature from Universidad Nacional Autónoma de México (UNAM), and an M.F.A. in Creative Writing in Spanish from New York University (NYU).
+Prior to joining Yale, she taught at Columbia University and Lehman College.

-She is the author of the novels De la Catrina y la flaca (Sudaquia, 2016), and Sensación térmica (Libros del Asteroide, 2021).
+She is the author of the novels De la Catrina y la flaca (Sudaquia, 2016) and Sensación térmica (Libros del Asteroide, 2021).